 What does a Computer Vision Engineer do?

-Computer vision engineers are able to automate various functions using programming that the human visual system can do to fulfill a task, like creating the adaptive cruise control features on a car.
+Computer vision engineers can automate various functions using programming that the human visual system can do to fulfill a task, like creating the adaptive cruise control features on a car.
+The tasks required of computer vision engineers often involve skills dependent on linear algebra math libraries and a foundational understanding of algorithms and mathematical processes.
+Furthermore, prosperous CV engineers will need to have various software skills in the areas of database management, development environment, and component or object-oriented software and programming languages.

 Computer vision engineers are often asked to multitask and focus on more than one objective at once.
 The job requires working efficiently in a collaborative setting.
 Like many other careers in computer science, computer vision engineering requires high levels of self-motivation and the ability to coordinate with other teammates.